An active living intervention designed by people with PoTS, for people with PoTS

-Postural Orthostatic Tachycardia Syndrome (POTS) can seriously effect well-being and quality of life, due to its many disabling symptoms.
+Postural Tachycardia Syndrome (PoTS) can seriously effect well-being and quality of life, due to its many disabling symptoms.
 The condition mostly (but not only) affects women aged 13 to 50.
-People with POTS have an abnormal heart rate rise when they stand up, with symptoms including palpitations, dizziness, fainting, and long-lasting fatigue.
+People with PoTS have an abnormal heart rate rise when they stand up, with symptoms including palpitations, dizziness, fainting, and long-lasting fatigue.
 Attending education, earning a living, and caring for dependants can be severely affected, and the impact on the healthcare system is significant.

 British Heart Foundation Project Grant (PG/19/22/34203): £190,405 awarded to Coventry University April 2019.

 Begin: September 2019

 1. University Hospitals Coventry & Warwickshire NHS Trust